-Your learning is at the centre of this course.
-The Mount as a whole is committed to supporting you as a unique learner.
-The university offers a variety of resources, services, strategies and practices to support learning.
+Your learning is at the center of this course.
+The Mount is committed to supporting you as a unique learner.
+The university offers a variety of resources, services, strategies, and practices to support learning.
 If you require academic accommodation please contact me and Accessibility Services as early in the term as possible.
-I encourage you to draw on the variety of learning supports provided by the Mount to help you in time of need and to help you continue to develop as a learner.
+I encourage you to draw on the variety of learning support provided by the Mount to help you in time of need and to help you continue to develop as a learner.